JoneyXiao/devopsme/source/_posts/splunk/Splunk-Architecture.md

 ## Indexing

-- writes the data to indices on disk in the form of flat files stored in buckets which are just directories on the filesystem
+- Writes the data to indexes on disk in the form of flat files stored in buckets which are just directories on the filesystem
 - Data divided into events.
 Writes the data to the disk in "buckets"

 ## Search